Lapololucy/my-task_list/README.md

 ![](https://s16.postimg.org/aaoetxi7p/install_cli.gif)

 Adonis.js comes with a command line interface (CLI) for scaffolding new projects.
 We're going to install the Adonis CLI, create a new project and install the projects with npm.
 If you do not have Node.js installed on your machine go do that.
-Node.js is a prerequisite for this tutorial.
+Node.js is a prerequisite for this project.

 ```
 $ npm i -g adonis-cli
-$ adonis new adonis-task-list
+$ adonis new my-task_list
-$ cd adonis-task-list
+$ cd adonis-task_list
 $ npm i
 $ npm run serve:dev
 ```